richard-madu/pdsnd_github/README.md

 BIKESHARE PROJECT

 ### Description
-This is an app that returns basic descrptive statistics of a preloaded data.
+This is an app that returns basic descrptive statistics of a preloaded data all Mondays in January.
 The data is a from a hypothetical bikeshare company from 3 cities in the United States; New York, Chicago and Washington.

 ### Files used
+The file used would be added to the repo

 ### Credits
-I must acknowlegde with profound the Udacity team for giving me this great opportunity to upskill and learn new things
+I must acknowlegde with profound the Udacity team for giving me this great opportunity to upskill.
+Also a big shout out to Sudkul